Best Finca Stays in Mallorca: Our Top Picks for Families (2026)

 2. Finca Sa Tanca (Alcúdia Countryside)

-Slightly more rustic than Can Agustin but also cheaper.
+Slightly more rustic than Can Agustin with correspondingly lower pricing.
 Three bedrooms, sleeps six.
-The stone walls are thicker here--feels genuinely ancient.
-Pool is smaller but perfectly adequate for kids.
+The stone walls demonstrate exceptional thickness, conveying genuine historical age.
+Pool dimensions are smaller but perfectly adequate for children.

-What we loved: the outdoor spaces.
-Massive covered terrace with dining table and barbecue, separate sun terrace, shaded courtyard.
-You could go the entire week without sitting indoors.
+Notable features include extensive outdoor spaces: massive covered terrace with dining table and barbecue, separate sun terrace, shaded courtyard.
+Families can spend entire weeks primarily outdoors.

 3. Son Siurana (Near Soller)

-This one's posher.
-Five bedrooms, beautifully styled interiors, infinity pool, the works.
-More boutique hotel than rustic farmhouse, but the setting is incredible--orange groves all around, mountain views, total silence except for cicadas.
+This property trends more upscale.
+Five bedrooms, professionally styled interiors, infinity pool.
+The aesthetic leans more boutique hotel than rustic farmhouse, but the setting proves remarkable - orange groves throughout, mountain views, complete silence except cicadas.

-About 15 minutes from Soller, 20 from Port de Soller beach.
-More isolated than our other picks but the property itself is so good you won't mind.
+Approximately 15 minutes from Soller, 20 from Port de Soller beach.
+More isolated than other recommendations but the property quality compensates.

 4. Can Rafal (Pollença to Lluc Road)

 Three bedrooms, very traditional layout.
-This one's for people who want authentic over Instagram-perfect.
-Stone floors throughout (cold in winter, blissfully cool in summer), simple furnishings, massive fireplace we never used because it was 35 degrees.
+This property prioritizes authenticity over Instagram aesthetics.
+Stone floors throughout (cold in winter, naturally cooling in summer), simple furnishings, massive fireplace (primarily decorative in warm seasons).

 More remote location on the road towards Lluc monastery.
-Nearest restaurant is 10 minutes drive.
-You'll need to stock up on groceries because you won't want to drive out every day.
+Nearest restaurant requires 10 minutes driving.
+Guests should stock provisions thoroughly as daily trips become inconvenient.

 5. Finca Es Trull (Near Manacor)

-Four bedrooms, central location if you want to explore different parts of the island.
-Close to the east coast beaches (Cala Millor, Porto Cristo) and the Drach Caves, which the kids loved.
+Four bedrooms, central location facilitating island exploration.
+Close proximity to east coast beaches (Cala Millor, Porto Cristo) and Drach Caves, which families tend to enjoy.

-Working farm vibes--there are still olive trees being harvested around the property.
-Pool area is excellent with plenty of shade.
-Kitchen is dated but functional.
-Air con only in bedrooms, not living areas, which was occasionally uncomfortable.
+Working farm atmosphere - active olive tree harvesting occurs around the property.
+Pool area provides excellent facilities with abundant shade.
+Kitchen shows age but remains functional.
+Air conditioning limited to bedrooms rather than living areas, which can prove occasionally uncomfortable.

-Less "authentic Mallorca countryside" than the northern options but good value and convenient for families who want to tick off multiple attractions.
+Less representative of traditional Mallorca countryside compared to northern options but offers good value and convenience for families wanting to visit multiple attractions.

 Essential Features to Look For